alphagov/paas-tech-docs/source/documentation/deploying_apps/orgs_spaces_targets.md

 ``cf create-space SPACENAME -o ORGNAME``

 to create a new space.
+You will then need to grant access to any tenant accounts who should be able to use that space.

+### Granting access

+You grant access to a space by assigning a role to an account.
+To assign roles, you need to be an [Org Manager](/#org-manager) or [Space Manager](/#space-manager).

 In most cases, the role you will assign is [Space Developer](/#space-developer), which gives the account an ability to deploy and manage apps in the specified space.